Code-Institute-Submissions/ZestyTails/README.md

 ## Testing

-*   Checked the website on multiple browsers:
+*   Tested the website on multiple browsers: Chrome, Firefox, Safari, Edge.
 *   [W3C Markup Validation](https://validator.w3.org/):
     *   **Home** - shown that iframe needs adjustement regarding frameborder, overflow and text of the youtube video, adjusted suggested changes by removing the frameborder, the overflow property and the text.